Bosnian mujahideen: Relationship to the Bosnian Army

 there are significant indicia of a subordinate relationship between the Mujahedin and the Accused prior to August 13, 1993.
 Testimony heard by the Trial Chamber and, in the main, documents tendered into evidence demonstrate that the ARBiH maintained a close relationship with the foreign Mujahedin as soon as these arrived in central Bosnia in 1992.
 Joint combat operations are one illustration of that.
 In Karaula and Visoko in 1992, at Mount Zmajevac around mid-April 1993 and in the Bila valley in June 1993, the Mujahedin fought alongside ARBiH units against Bosnian Serb and Bosnian Croat forces."

 However, the ICTY Appeals Chamber in April 2008 concluded that the relationship between the 3rd Corps of the Bosnian Army headed by Hadžihasanović and the El Mudžahid detachment was not one of subordination but was instead close to overt hostility since the only way to control the detachment was to attack them as if they were a distinct enemy force.

 After the war

-In 1995, veterans of the Bosnian mujahideen established the Active Islamic Youth, regarded the most dangerous of the Islamist groups in Bosnia and Herzegovina.
+In 1995, Bosniak activists joined by a few veterans of the Bosnian mujahideen established the Active Islamic Youth, regarded as the most dangerous of the Islamist groups in Bosnia and Herzegovina.